-Elements: MLI.CCC1A
+Element: MLI.CCC1A

-To the Student: Your family and you are planning your summer vacation.
-You want to travel to a Spanish-speaking country, but your family does not know where they are all located.
+Directions to the Student: You and your family are planning your summer vacation.
+You want to travel to a French-speaking country, but your family does not know where they are all located.
 You have an outline map of the world.
-Label the continents where Spanish is spoken.
-On the maps of the continents or regions, list as many Spanish-speaking countries as you can.
-You do not have to label each country.
-Just list them.
+Label the continents where the French is spoken AND as many countries as you can that speak French.